swolecat/SwoleIR/README.md

 # Active Scripts
 ### LocalIR
-Utilize for collection of local accounts, processess, services, active connections, USB history, programs and items in DNS cache locally on a target host.
+Utilize for collection of local accounts, processess, services, active connections, USB history, programs and items in DNS cache.
 It will dump each into a text file for processing and collection in the directory that the script was ran from.
+Use this script locally on the device.
 ```
 Get-WmiObject -Class Win32_UserAccount -Filter  "LocalAccount='True'"| format-list -property * | out-file accounts.txt
 get-process | format-list -property *| out-file process.txt